Robodoc88/ReproResearch_PA2/StormData.md

 Synopsis
 ========
 Weather events such as storms, flood and extreme temperature can have destructive power, but its severity varies widely.
 The primary objective of data analysis is to find out which type of weather event is the most destructive in term of casualty and property damage.
-The data was provided by National Weather Service, and the data spans from 1950 to 2011.
+The data was provided by National Weather Service, and the data spans from 1950 to 2011, but fatalities and injuries were underreported.
 This analysis showed that Tornados cause the most casualty (fatalities and injuries) annually.
 For individual event type, hurricanes cause highest average fatalities and injuries per each event type.
-Last, flooding causes the highest average property damage annually.
+Last, flooding causes the highest average economic damage annually.

 Introduction
 ============